viperyl/Notes/ARS/Kalman/Filter.md

 **Update**

 1. Get a measurement and associated belief about its accuracy
-2. Coompute residual between estimated state and measurement
+2. Compute residual between estimated state and measurement
 3. Compute scaling factor based on whether the measurement or prediction is more accurate
 4. set state between the prediction and measurement based on scaling factor
 5. update belief in the state based on how certain we are in the measurement